itteco/iframely/docs/SETUP.md

-## Add Required Pathes to Your Reverse Proxy
+## Add Required Locations to Your Reverse Proxy

 Depending on your setup, you may need to configure these pathes in your reverse proxy settings to point to Iframely's Node.js instance: